Agricultural Water Management Strategy

 Local producers in high priority areas provided feedback that helped form the approach now being implemented.

 WSA is focussing on approvals in high priority areas where we have received Requests for Assistance.
-In 2017 we are working on approval of a number of large network projects.

 Work in these areas will involve the local watershed group to help implement the new drainage approval process for both new and existing works.